Em-Ant/fcc-course/front-end_cert/README.md

 **I have completed this Certification** so these solutions are to be considered stable.

-The basic *Waypoints* are not stored here, You can find them on my FCC [profile](http://www.freecodecamp.com/em-ant).
+The basic challenges are not stored here, You can find them on my FCC [profile](http://www.freecodecamp.com/em-ant).

-All the Interactive Projects (*Ziplines*) are also published on my [Codepen](http://codepen.io/Em-Ant/).
+All the Interactive Projects are also published on my [Codepen](http://codepen.io/Em-Ant/).

-The external libraries needed for almost every *Zipline* are :
+The external libraries needed for almost every Project are :

 * [Bootstrap](http://getbootstrap.com/)
 * [jQuery](https://jquery.com/)